Tojikan/znz-roll20/docs/p4a-weapon-fields.md

 ### Weapon Reach ###

 Melee weapons have a weapon reach.
-This is a single number.
-This simply indicates how far away a player can make a melee attack.
+This indicates how far away a player can make a melee attack.

 A reach of 1 means they must be directly adjacent to a target.